On the Gradient Complexity of Private Optimization with Private Oracles: Supplement to Section

 By composition, the overall privacy of the algorithm satisfies $(\epsilon,\delta)$-DP with $\epsilon \leq 6\sum_{r=1}^R 2^{-r} \frac{\alpha^*_{1,\delta}}{\alpha} \leq 6\frac{\alpha^*_{1,\delta}}{\alpha}$. \end{proof}

 \begin{remark} The Phased SGD algorithm also shows why one must assume the queries sent to the private proxy oracle are non-adaptive for our lower bound in the non-smooth case to be hold.
-An inspection of the privacy analysis in the proof of Theorem \ref{thm:smooth-ub} shows that, if one only cares that the algorithm is private with respect to its dataset of gradients, smoothness is not needed. \end{remark}
+An inspection of the privacy analysis in the proof of Theorem \ref{thm:smooth-ub} shows that, if one only cares that the algorithm is private with respect to its dataset of gradients, smoothness is not needed.
+We emphasize that being private with respect to the dataset of gradients does not imply a general DP optimizer however, and indeed Phased SGD is not known to be DP is non-smooth case. \end{remark}